cerb/cerb.github.io/privacy.md

 In such events we defer to their privacy policy: <https://aws.amazon.com/privacy>

-### Banking through Freshbooks, WePay, Authorize.net, Wells Fargo, and PayPal
+### Banking through Freshbooks, WePay, Stripe, Wells Fargo, and PayPal

 We do not store credit card information on our servers.

 For one-time transactions we do not save credit card or bank account numbers anywhere, although we do store email-based receipts that include contact information, redacted account information, payment type, transaction IDs, and authorization codes.

 For recurring transactions, payment information is stored with vendors who adhere to the Payment Card Industry Data Security Standards (PCI DSS).
-We contract with [FreshBooks](http://www.freshbooks.com>) for sending invoices and collecting payments, and they protect and encrypt financial information in accordance with regulations.
+We contract with [FreshBooks](http://www.freshbooks.com>) and [Stripe](https://www.stripe.com/) for sending invoices and collecting payments, and they protect and encrypt financial information in accordance with regulations.

-Most of our payments are collected by WePay in association with Freshbooks.
+The electronic payments we receive through Freshbooks are collected by WePay.

-We also occasionally process credit card transactions directly through our merchant account at Authorize.net.

-Depending on a client's preferred payment method, these transactions may alternatively take place through other vendors like PayPal, or wire transfers to Wells Fargo Bank.
+Depending on a client's preferred payment method, these transactions may alternatively take place through other vendors like PayPal, Stripe, or wire transfers to Wells Fargo Bank.

 We do not have direct access to client credit card numbers or bank account information through any of these vendors.